shodnett/ou-sxe390-project/README.md

 Any edits made to .xlsx file name in a local copy once forked need to be rectified in the script (see line 10-11 of code)

-Any questions, ping me an email [Link Text](mailto:stephchodnett@gmail.com) or message me on Discord.
+Any questions, ping me an email [stephchodnett@gmail.com](mailto:stephchodnett@gmail.com) or message me on Discord.
 Thank you!